 Yellowstone’s main roads are laid out in a figure eight loop.
-Our first day in the park, I wanted to see the upper loop including Mammoth Hot Springs, the Grand Canyon of Yellowstone, Yellowstone Falls, and the Artists’ Paintpots.
+On our first day in the park, I wanted to see the upper loop including Mammoth Hot Springs, the Grand Canyon of Yellowstone, Yellowstone Falls, and the Artists’ Paintpots.

 Knowing we were ending a long 13-day trip in Yellowstone National Park, I chose to pick a hotel closer to the park and pay more.
 It was well worth it!